Vienna (Ultravox song): Release and chart performance

 The single spent four consecutive weeks at No. 2 on the UK Singles Chart, kept off the top spot by John Lennon's "Woman" for a week and then by Joe Dolce's "Shaddap You Face" for a further three weeks.
 It was certified gold by the British Phonographic Industry (BPI) in February 1981, denoting sales of over 500,000 copies in the UK, and eventually became the UK's sixth-best-selling single of 1981.
 The single topped the charts in Belgium, Ireland and the Netherlands.

 It was voted Britain's favourite single ever to peak at No. 2 on the charts in a 2012 poll by BBC Radio 2 and the Official Charts Company (OCC), and was also awarded an honorary No. 1 by the OCC.

 In 2017, Ure declined an opportunity to meet Dolce, saying: "I've had 40 years of people talking about Joe 'Bloody' Dolce and I don't want to spend what I've got left talking about when I met him."

+Legacy

+OMD frontman Andy McCluskey lauded the track, saying that "it stops you dead" and is "so cool and so moody and melancholy."